 As a gateway to Connemara and the West Region, which includes large Gaeltacht areas, optimising transport connectivity, access and mobility within and through Galway City and its environs will also be essential to help the region chart a steady course for economic growth.

 Galway County Council and Transport Infrastructure Ireland appointed Arup to develop a bypass for the city.
 However, during the initial analysis it became very clear that an integrated transport solution for the city was required.
 This work included feasibility studies, identification of constraints and route selection, design and planning for a scheme.
-The current planned development was submitted for planning to An Bord Pleanála on 23 October 2018, with the land acquisition documentation submitted to An Bord Pleanála on 26 October 2018.
+Planning permission was granted for the current proposed development in December 2021.

 6km of single carriageway